-Always keep in mind that when you select a particular advertising medium (radio, television, print, outdoor), you are buying an audience!
-When you advertise on Pine Belt Radio, you are renting the "ears" of thousands of radio listeners throughout the Pine Belt to tell your story!
+When you select an advertising medium, you're buying an audience to create and maintain that awareness.
+When you advertise on Pine Belt Radio, you are "renting the ears" of thousands of radio listeners throughout the Pine Belt to tell your story to tell your story.

 Advertising gives your business a successful image!
 Businesses that succeed are usually strong, steady advertisers.

 Radio is the number one reach medium in America!
 In Fall 2015, Nielsen Ratings sent shockwaves through the advertising world by revealing that radio is the new #1 reach medium, reaching 93% of adult consumers ages 18+ each week.
 A February 2016 Nielsen study confirmed that radio continues to be the #1 reach medium and subsequent studies continue to show that radio reaches more adults ages 18+ each week than TV, smartphones or any other advertising medium.
 Radio reaches more Americans each week than any other platform!